DIAGNijmegen/website-content/content/pages/vacancies/wrist_segmentation.md

 - Standard 3D CT scans (JBZ dataset, n=174, unilateral)
 - Dynamic 4D-CT scans acquired at Radboudumc (n=20, bilateral)

-All data are fully anonymized and stored on secured institutional servers.

 The expected outcome is accurate segmentation of both affected and unaffected wrist bones in pathological scans, as well as reliable registration matrices describing bone motion across time frames.

 ## References